College is hard.

 By working in sales, you’ll learn how to listen, evaluate variables, identify key drivers, overcome objections, and find ways to reach a mutually beneficial agreement.

-You’ll also learn the part art, part science of how to close, which involves getting people to agree with you and follow your lead.
+You’ll also learn the part art, part science of how to close a sale, which involves getting people to agree with you and follow your lead.

 Asking for what you want isn’t easy for most of us.
 Sales will teach you how to do it effectively.